threefoldtech/tfchain/substrate-node/pallets/pallet-kvstore/README.md

-# Threefold key-value store
-This is a key-value store which can be used by users as a database on the blockchain the user can simply set,get and remove values
+# Key-Value module

+This pallet provides a simple key-value store for the users.
+It simply stores a key-value pair in the storage.
+The key-value pair can be set by anyone and can be read by anyone.
+The key-value pair can be deleted by the owner of the key.

+## Interface

+- `set` - Set a key-value pair
+- `delete` - Delete a key-value pair